-I can’t believe today would have marked my 6th consecutive year of helping out with the US Pond Hockey Championships.
+I can’t believe today would have marked my 6th consecutive year of helping out with the US Pond Hockey Championships (USPHC).
 However, due to my travel schedule this year I will be unable to help.
 Instead, I am getting ready to fly back to Minnesota this morning from a work trip.
-As sad as it is to break such a good streak and tradition, I figured I would reflect back on some of my prior times helping today and how I came to help out since I can’t be there this year to volunteer.
+As sad as it is to break such a good streak and tradition, I figured I would reflect back on my prior times volunteering and how I came to be a volunteer 6 years ago.

 Where it all Started for Me

 Honestly, I stumbled across the USPHC kind of by accident.
 It was in my early time using Twitter and started following people and companies in the Twin Cities.
 One day I finally realized that a couple guys and a company I was following, kept talking about this event as the weather was getting colder.
 As it turns out the company was SportsNgin (now called SportsEngine), who was the major sponsor of the event and the guys who kept talking about it worked there and as luck would have it we’re the co-founders of the company (Justin and Carson).
 I decided to do some reading about the event and found out it was a big deal and that it was happening in January.
 To top it off, they were looking for volunteers and I figured what better way to spend a day off work than being outside.

 So you decided to take a day off work and volunteer to stand on the ice for 8 hours in what could be really cold January weather?

 Fair question, this probably piqued my interest more as I had just acquired the used materials for a backyard rink and was in the process of getting it ready for the cold.
 So as I was hearing about and seeing all of these pictures online of skating in the middle of a lake on an actual pond, I now wanted to see this event in person and watch some games.

 Quick side story, I grew up in Iowa and have never played hockey in my life or really ice skated in any prolonged amount of time.
 I used to rollerblade and play roller hockey in the street but nothing on the ice.